What is a Needle Exchange Program?

 - Push Sticks

-What is the benefit of these programs?
+What is the Benefit of Harm Reduction Services?

 NEP has been available in some parts of Canada since 1989 and has positively effected Canadian communities by: